gollum18/sfq-smart/README.md

 SMART defines and implements three queuing models based on the above theory.
 These models are inspired from classical and modern AI machine learning techniques and are as follows:

 1. SMART-RL: SMART queuing discipline that implements techniques from reinforcement learning.
-2. SMART-MDP: Smart queuing disicpline that implements techniques from Markov Decision Processes.
+2. SMART-MDP: SMART queuing disicpline that implements techniques from Markov Decision Processes.
 3. SMART-FB: SMART queuing discipline that implements techniques from Feature-based learning.

 These models were carefully selected to ensure that the router only needs to maintian information on the previous state for decision making.

-## Status
+## Implementation Status
 SMART is still in the early design stages.
 I would ask that if you want to contribute to this project please abide by the GPL-3.0 license.
 I would also appreciate that if you make any meaningful contributions to the project that you contribute them back to this code base.
+Please refrain from implemeting this software in the discrete network simulator NS-2, I am already handling it.
+That said, the implementation provided here requires the NS-2 discrete network simulator in order to run the SMART implementation.